ysbaddaden/sql/README.md

 # SQL

+Different modules revolving handle SQL queries.

+- `SQL::Query` to generate SQL queries;
+- `SQL::InformationSchema` to introspect on your database;
+- `SQL::Migrate` to migrate your database.

+There might be more modules in the future, for example a tokenizer to lex a SQL query srting into tokens, and maybe a full blown parser.

+## Status

+The SQL shard is in preliminary alpha.
+The basis shouldn't change much anymore, but a lot still has to be evaluated in real life situations.

+Supported database server flavors:

+- MySQL / MariaDB
+- PostgreSQL
+- SQLite3

+## SQL::Query

-A DSL to generate SQL queries for different database servers.
+DSL to generate SQL queries for different database servers.

 Goals: